 The Mozzarella di Bufala uses milk from local buffalo farms, in fact, when ordering pizza, make sure you request the Mozzarella di Bufala.
 You can feel the difference between the normal one and the taste of Mozzarella di Bufala.
-Keep in mind that, if you really want to taste the real mozzarella, take a fork and eat it without any other topping.
+Keep in mind that if you really want to taste real mozzarella, take a fork and eat it without any other topping.
 It is delicious.

 If you’re looking for a local product to try in Naples, Friarielli needs to be on your list.
 Known as Broccoletti or Rabe Broccoli, Friarielli is a vegetable that is cooked with olive oil, garlic and peperoncino, just fried in a regular pan.

 Like many things in Naples, even Friarielli are caloric due to the amount of oil you use to cook them.
-A typical dish is Salsiccia & Friarielli which is Friarielli together with sausages.
-You can ask for this type of combination for your pizza and trust us, it’s the best one you can try in Naples.
+A typical dish is Salsiccia & Friarielli, which is Friarielli together with sausages.
+You can ask for this type of combination for your pizza, and trust us; it’s the best one you can try in Naples.

 Best street food in Naples, Italy

 Hungry eh?
 Well, save some space as now we’re going through the best street food in Naples!
-The first on the top of our list is the famous “Frittatina” which you can find in any “Friggitoria” (Fried snack shops) in the historical city centre of Naples.
+The first on the top of our list is the famous “Frittatina” which you can find in any “Friggitoria” (Fried snack shops) in the historic city centre of Naples.

 Inside of this heaven frittatina, you have fried pasta, bechamel sauce and peas.
 It’s the perfect snack for a mid-morning or mid-afternoon aperitif and it will cost you only €1.
 Yes, just a euro of pure happiness.

-You can find Frittatina in local pizzerias as well in the Antipasti section but usually, the price is higher.
+You can find Frittatina in local pizzerias as well in the Antipasti section, but usually, the price is higher.